kirbysayshi/kirbysayshi.github.com/_posts/2020-03-17-space-bird-log.md

 ---
-layout: post
 title: The SPACEBIRD Log
 oneliner: Roleplay yourself into a motivated self
-type: post
 categories:
   - Blabbering Musings
   - Tools